mushishi78/consequence/README.md

 ## Usage

 A monad has a value that it is wrapped around.
 Its value can be anything: String, Module, Proc etc...

-It take it's value as its only argument and can be initialized using the element reference syntax:
+It takes its value as its only argument and can be initialized using the element reference syntax:

 ``` ruby
 require 'consequence'